-The Pharmacy Program will accept completed applications between July and March of each year.
+The Pharmacy Program will accept completed applications between mid-summer and late spring of each year.
 The complete application is housed through the Pharmacy College Application Service (PharmCAS).
 The PharmCAS application and Manchester University Pharmacy Program school information page may be found at the following website: www.PharmCAS.org.